 H2: What it Takes for an HVLS Industrial Outdoor Fan to Move Air Effectively

 All HVLS industrial outdoor fans operate in much the same fashion.
-They draw in large amounts of air and slowly spread them across expansive spaces.
+They draw in large amounts of air and slowly spread it across expansive spaces.
 To give you some idea of what it takes to move air effectively, we'll look at the specs for the Hunter Titan HVLS fan.

 Size and Design: The Titan fan is a large, ceiling-mounted fan with a diameter ranging from 14 feet to 24 feet (4.3 meters to 7.3 meters).
 It features a lightweight, aerodynamic design with specially engineered airfoils (blades) that efficiently move air.

-Motor & Gearbox: These large commercial ceiling fans are powered by an electric motor at the center hub of the fan.
-The motor is connected to a gearbox, which reduces the motor's high-speed rotation to a slower rotational speed suitable for the fan blades.
+Direct Drive Motor: These large commercial ceiling fans are powered by an electric motor at the center hub of the fan.
+All Hunter HVLS ceiling fans are equipped with a direct drive motor, which does not require oil and therefore comes with no risk of oil spills (unlike the gearbox motors found in some competitors).

-Speed: The Titan HVLS fan reaches a minimum speed of 71 RPMs (revolutions per minute) and a maximum speed of 200 RPMs.
+Speed: The 24-foot Titan HVLS fan reaches a maximum speed of 70 RPMs (revolutions per minute) and the 14-foot Titan reaches a maximum speed of 105 RPMs.

 Blade Design: There are five blades on the Titan HVLS fan, and they're angled and shaped to generate a large volume of air movement while operating at low speeds.
 The unique blade design minimizes noise and maximizes energy efficiency.